Video Game: Megami Tensei II

 - Gratuitous English: Some of the human random encounters use the word "death," spelled in lowercase letters to make a threat towards you, if you try to talk to them.

 - Harmless Freezing: Aside from the regular status ailment, Lucifer is frozen during the first half of the game, presumably sealed by Nakajima after the events of the first game.
 He gets better thanks to the Dark Hero, according to an NPC in Ginza.

 - Inexplicable Treasure Chests: Bright gold ones, too!
 In a post-apocalyptic 202X, no less!
 And in Makai too!

 - Infinity–1 Sword: The Vajra and the Muramasa.
-The former is dropped by Belphegor if you fight him in Makai and is basically a watered down version of Lucifer's Sword.
-Meanwhile the Muramasa is dropped by a random encounter in Belial's castle (the second Makai dungeon) and is essentially the Hinokagutsuchi if it were half as strong.
+The former is dropped by Belphegor if you fight him in Makai and is a weaker version of Lucifer's Sword.
+Meanwhile the Muramasa is dropped by a random encounter in Belial's castle (the second Makai dungeon) and is the Hinokagutsuchi if it were half as strong.